zzhangjii/learning-library/lab-guides/LabGuide050.md

 ### Prerequisite

 Once the infrastructure is provisioned you can access your enironment using `VNC Viewer`.
-Please download and install from: [VNC Viewer](https://www.realvnc.com/en/connect/download/viewer/)
+Please download and install from: <href="https://www.realvnc.com/en/connect/download/viewer/" target="newwer">VNC Viewer</a>

 ### **STEP 1**: Start the Jumpstart Client Image